johnhur/capstoneProject/readme.md

-Using one collection, I could more easily add additional parameters to the document being inserted into the collection.
+Using one collection, I could more easily view competitions in a list format on my index page..

 Competition.insert({
          name: compName,